-Step 7 – resave the MVR sample dataset as ‘.hdf5’ format for viewing with ‘Bigdataviewer’ to check quality of coregistration between dOPM view 1&2
+Step 7 – Resave the MVR sample dataset as ‘.hdf5’ format for viewing with ‘Bigdataviewer’ to check quality of coregistration between dOPM view 1&2

-For the next step we want to manually resave the data in hdf5 format as this allows for fast visualisation of the data via the MVR application’s use of the ‘Bigdataviewer’ tool – see MVR documentation for details about Bigdataviewer.
+For the next step it is necessary to manually resave the data in hdf5 format, as this allows for fast visualisation of the data via the MVR application’s use of the ‘Bigdataviewer’ tool – see MVR documentation for details about Bigdataviewer.

-While for the bead data I setup the protocol in the code to automatically transform raw data to hdf5 for fast viewing with Bigdataviewer we do not do this automatically for the sample data.
-This is because while the bead data will typically be a small, single time point dataset, the sample data could be huge so converting to hdf5 will take a long time to process and fill up the storage space, so this step is not automatic.
+While for the bead data the dOPM script is setup to automatically transform raw data to hdf5 for fast viewing with Bigdataviewer, this is not done automatically for the sample data.
+This is because while the bead data will typically be a small, single time point dataset, the sample data could be huge, so converting to hdf5 will take a long time to process and fill up the storage space, so this step is not automatic.

-Follow the screenshot below to resave as hdf5
+Follow the screenshot below to resave as hdf5.